mxagar/deep_learning_udacity/03_CNN/DLND_CNNs.md

 ## Overview of Contents

 1. Convolutional Neural Networks
-2. Cloud Computing (and GPU Workspaces)
+2. Cloud Computing (and GPU Workspaces): See the CVND
 3. Transfer Learning
 4. Weight Initialization
 5. Autoencoders